Prof HA, Sau Ching Amy 夏秀禎 教授

 Ha, A. S., Ng, J. Y. Y., & Wong, R. S. (2022).
 Examining the relationship between children’s health-related quality of life and their perception of parental support toward physical activity: A longitudinal study.
 Applied Psychology: Health and Well-Being, 14, 383-396. https://doi.org/10.1111/aphw.12308

 Okely, A. D., Reilly, J. J., Tremblay, M. S., Kariippanon, K. E., Draper, C. E., El Hamdouchi, A., Florindo, A. A., Green, J. P., Guan, H. Y., Katzmarzyk, P. T., Lubree, H., Pham, B. N., Suesse, T., Willumsen, J., Basheer, M., Calleia, R., Chong, K. H., Cross, P. L., Nacher, M., Smeets, L., Taylor, E., Abdeta, C., Aguilar-Farias, N., Baig, A., Bayasgalan, J., Chan, C. H. S., Chathurangana, P. W. P., Chia, M., Ghofranipour, F., Ha, A. S., Hossain, M. S., Janssen, X., Jauregui, A. (2021).
 Cross-sectional examination of 24-hour movement behaviours among 3-and 4-year-old children in urban and rural settings in low-income, middle-income and high-income countries: the SUNRISE study protocol.
-BMJ Open, 11, 01, Article e049267. https://doi.org/10.1136/bmjopen-2021-049267
+BMJ Open, 11(01), e049267. https://doi.org/10.1136/bmjopen-2021-049267

 Ha, A. S., Lonsdale, C., Lubans, D. R., Ng, F. F., & Ng, J.Y.Y.
 (2021).
-Improving children's fundamental movement skills through a family-based physical activity program: Results from the "Active 1+FUN" randomized controlled trial.
-International Journal of Behavioral Nutrition and Physical Activity, 18, 01, Article 99. https://doi.org/10.1186/s12966-021-01160-5
+Improving children’s fundamental movement skills through a family-based physical activity program: results from the “Active 1+ FUN” randomized controlled trial.
+International Journal of Behavioral Nutrition and Physical Activity, 18 (1), 99. https://doi.org/10.1186/s12966-021-01160-5

 van Sluijs, E. M. F., Ekelund, U., Silva, I. C., Guthold, R., Ha, A. S., Lubans, D. R., Oyeyemi, A. L., Ding, D., & Katzmarzyk, P. T. (2021).
 Physical activity behaviours in adolescence: current evidence and opportunities for intervention.
 Lancet, 398, 429-442. https://doi.org/10.1016/s0140-6736(21)01259-9